keeyeong/tech-assignment-stocks/README.md

 `<changeSet id="1" author="keeyeong.tan" context="dev">`

 This mode is meant to run with the 'dev' (default) environment of the front end.
+It listens to port 8484.

 ## Datasource and persisting data